 What are memory games?

 Memory games challenge the mind and help the gray matter in our brains—the part that impacts memory—to grow and expand.
-Research has shown that just 15 minutes each day of brain training can improve brain function.
+Research has shown that just 15 minutes each day of brain training can improve brain function (via PLOS One).

-Benefits of improving memory at work
+Work benefits of improving your memory

-- Better performance since you retain and learn new information better
+Better performance since you retain and learn new information better

-- Greater productivity since you have a strong working memory that allows you to retain information while using it
+Greater productivity since you have a strong working memory that allows you to retain information while using it

-- Less stress since you will better remember information when you need it
+Less stress since you will better remember information when you need it

-- Improved organization and ability to remember where things are
+Improved organization and ability to remember where things are

-Top games to improve your memory
+Games to improve your memory

 Here are the top games you can play to improve your memory.

-- Crossword puzzles
+1. Crossword puzzles